 How to Get More Customers to Leave Google Reviews

-You just have to ask.
+Sometimes all you have to do is ask.
 Ask everyone you do business with, every time.
-Mention it to them in person, mention it on the phone, put it on your receipts/invoices, follow up by email, etc. Make it so that no transaction is considered complete until you have personally asked for a review.
+Mention it to them in person, mention it on the phone, put it on your receipts/invoices, follow up by email, etc. But if you know a customer is dissatisfied you may not want to encourage them to leave a review.
+While they may do that on their own, you don’t want to remind them to do it.

 If you just send an email without ever mentioning it, there’s a good chance it will get ignored.

 Feel free to take pieces of this sample email and make it work for your business.
-If you use a marketing automation platform, like HubSpot, you could trigger these emails based on you (or your customier’s) activities.
+If you use a marketing automation platform, like HubSpot, you could trigger these emails based on your (or your customer’s) activities.

 One of the biggest obstacles to getting Google reviews is that the average person doesn’t really know how to leave one.